Radiative neutrino mass in an alternative $U(1)_{B-L}$ gauge symmetry: Conclusion

 \section{Conclusion}

 We have proposed a model providing the neutrino mass and mixing at one loop-level with a nontrivial $U(1)_{B-L}$ gauge symmetry based on the model proposed by~\cite{Singirala:2017see}, in which the remnant $Z_2$ symmetry still be there even after the spontaneous symmetry breaking of $U(1)_{B-L}$, and a fermionic DM candidate has been discussed instead of bosonic one.
 Then we have given formulas for neutrino mass matrix, branching ratio of $\ell \to \ell' \gamma$ and relic density of DM.
-Notice that, in our model, a physical GB appears, which is the consequence of two kinds of bosons $\varphi_1$ and $\varphi_2$ to break $U(1)_{B-L}$ and obtain neutrino mass.
-However since it does not couple to any SM fields as well as DM directly, GB does not affect our phenomenology.
+Notice that, in our model, a physical GB appears, which is the consequence of two kinds of bosons $\varphi_1$ and $\varphi_2$ to break $U(1)_{B-L}$, where we have selected $z'_{\varphi_2}$ as the physical GB by taking $v'_{2}<<v'_{1}$.
+Then we have had a global analysis to satisfy the neutrino oscillation and LFVs, and found the typical order of Yukawa couplings are of the order 0.01.
+It suggests that Yukawa contribution to the DM relic density is negligibly small.
+Thus we have not considered this contribution in the DM analysis.
+Instead, we have considered the GB contribution to the relic density of DM.

-Numerical global analysis has been carried out to search for parameter sets which satisfy all the relevant constraints such as neutrino oscillation data, lepton flavor violations, and the relic density of DM.
-In our scenario, the dominant contribution to DM annihilation process for the relic density arises from the gauge interaction of $Z'$ where the condition $m_{Z'} \simeq 2 m_{DM}$ is required to realize sufficiently large annihilation cross section.
-On the other hand, the Yukawa contribution could not be dominant due to the constraints of lepton flavor violations.
+In the DM analysis, we have shown the behavior of relic density in term os DM mass, preparing a benchmark point.
+The first solution arises from the contribution of GB mode, and the second one comes from $Z'$ mode as a resonance; $m_{Z'} \simeq 2 M_{X}$.